How To Quieten The Mind And Unlock Your Inner Treasure

 Whenever I offer meditation taster sessions to the public, it’s always fascinating to see how people who have never meditated before can often have experiences of profound peace the very first time they try it.

-Even long-term sufferers of anxiety or depression experience peace, sometimes for the first time in years.
+Even long-term sufferers of negative emotions such as anxiety or depression experience peace, sometimes for the first time in years.

 Why is this?